upiterbarg/MesoscaleML.jl/docs/src/index.md

 **Documentation is incoming!**

-To find a written development of the theory/background for this project, please navigate to the **"Theory"** tab.
+To find a written development of the theory/background for this project, please navigate to the next page.